12Minu/Website-Performance-Analysis-Python-Project/README.md

 Problem Statement:
   Organizations often struggle to understand:
-      How website sessions and users change over time Which marketing channels drive the most traffic Which channels create higher engagement and better user interaction How engagement varies by time of day and traffic source This project aims to answer these questions through structured data analysis and visualization.
+      1. How website sessions and users change over time
+      2. Which marketing channels drive the most traffic
+      3. Which channels create higher engagement and better user interaction
+      4. How engagement varies by time of day and traffic source...
+           This project aims to answer these questions through structured data analysis and visualization.

 Dataset: